Towards resolving the Galactic center GeV excess with millisecond-pulsar-like sources using machine learning: Distribution of unassociated MSP-like sources

 \subsection{Source count distribution}

 The number of msp+ sources among the unassociated sources with integrated energy fluxes $W_i \in (W_1,\ W_2)$ is estimated as \be N_{\rm msp+}(W) = \sum_{i\in {\rm unas},\ W_i \in (W_1,\ W_2)} p_{\rm msp+}^i, \ee where $W_i$ is the energy flux above 100 MeV for an unassociated source $i$ (we use the ``Energy\_Flux100'' values in the catalog) and $W$ is the logarithmic center of the bin: $W = \sqrt{W_1 W_2}$.
-In Fig.~\ref{fig:source_count} we show the source count distribution (for sources within $10^\circ$ from the GC) for the msp+ component of unassociated sources (green upward triangles), of unassociated, unk, bcu, and spp sources (red downward triangles), of unassociated sources, where the 3FGL sources are excluded (purple left triangles).
-We also show the distributions (within the $10^\circ$ radius from the GC) for all 4FGL-DR4 sources (solid blue line) and for associated msp+ sources (dashed orange line).
-We compare the distributions with two models of MSPs with luminosity functions scaled to reproduce the GCE (Fig.~9a of Ref.~\cite{2022JCAP...06..025D}): a model based on the properties of globular clusters \cite{2016JCAP...08..018H} -- yellow circles labeled as ``GLC'', and a model based on the properties of MSPs in the Galactic disk \cite{2018MNRAS.481.3966B} -- grey squares labeled as ``Disk''.
+In Fig.~\ref{fig:source_count} we show the source count distribution (for sources within $10^\circ$ from the GC) for the msp+ component of unassociated sources (red dash-dotted line), of unassociated, unk, bcu, and spp sources (purple dash-dot-dotted line), of unassociated sources, where the 3FGL sources are excluded (brown dashed line).
+We also show the distributions (within the $10^\circ$ radius from the GC) for all 4FGL-DR4 sources (solid blue line), for all unassociated 4FGL-DR4 sources (dashed orange line), and for associated msp+ sources (dotted green line).
+We compare the distributions with two models of MSPs with luminosity functions scaled to reproduce the GCE (Fig.~9a of Ref.~\cite{2022JCAP...06..025D}): a model based on the properties of globular clusters \cite{2016JCAP...08..018H} -- pink squares labeled as ``GLC'', and a model based on the properties of MSPs in the Galactic disk \cite{2018MNRAS.481.3966B} -- gray diamonds labeled as ``Disk''.
 These two models provide reasonable benchmark cases for many other models of the MSP luminosity functions, e.g., Refs.~\cite{2016PhRvL.116e1102B, 2016PhRvL.116e1103L, 2018ApJ...863..199G, 2020PhRvL.124w1103Z, 2020JCAP...12..035P, 2022NatAs...6..703G}.
 Interestingly, the expected number of msp+ sources among the unassociated sources in the 4FGL-DR4 catalog seem to favor the luminosity function for MSPs derived from the globular clusters \cite{2016JCAP...08..018H}.